 With the assistance of our partner agencies, Sapibon Foundation, Inc. is able to provide a variety of services to services to people struggling with hunger.
-Our Charitable Organization in Plantation, Florida provides safe and nurturing places for children to have a meal; food that helps seniors meet their specific nutritional needs; assistance with benefits enrollment and access; emergency assistance for disaster victims; and a chance at stability for adults trying to break the cycle of poverty and hunger.
+Our Charitable Organization in Fort Lauderdale, Florida provides safe and nurturing places for children to have a meal; food that helps seniors meet their specific nutritional needs; assistance with benefits enrollment and access; emergency assistance for disaster victims; and a chance at stability for adults trying to break the cycle of poverty and hunger.

 Our programs are as follows:

 - Food & Agriculture

 - Emergency Services